Veterans Business Programs

 The Veterans Services and Assistance Program is staffed by a dedicated business advisor who is responsible for providing veterans business services within the five boroughs of New York City.

 Another innovative development within VBOP is the creation of a web-based interactive educational program that teaches veterans to be successful entrepreneurs.
 EntreSkills for Veterans™ is based on the successful EntreSkills™ program developed by the SBDC Office of Entrepreneurial Education (OE2).
 VBOP Business Advisors assisted in an upgraded and targeted version of these materials based on a simple premise: military training and experience can be an excellent preparation for starting your own business.
 The self-paced program helps veterans refine and develop a concept, address legal and marketing issues, prepare financial statements, and ultimately, manage and run a business.
 Each chapter of Entre Skills for Veterans™ includes business-related websites and veteran entrepreneur case studies that enable the veteran to study each subject area in depth.
 The information provided in each chapter builds cumulatively toward the preparation of a finished business plan.
 After completing the program, participants will have developed a business plan draft through the use of our interactive Business Plan Builder.
-EntreSkills for Veterans™ operates in tandem with one-on-one business counseling by VBOP Business Advisors.
+EntreSkills for Veterans™ operates in tandem with one-on-one business consulting by VBOP Business Advisors.
 The SBDC is working with the New York State Office of Veterans Affairs to qualify EntreSkills for Veterans™ for veterans’ educational credit.

 Learn more about EntreSkills for Veterans in this online demostration.